-Mohawk Ambulance Service is a proud member of our community, actively participating in the communities we serve since 1964.
+Mohawk Ambulance Service is a proud member of our community, actively participating in the communities we serve.

 Whether participating in organizations such as the local Chambers of Commerce or supporting local non-profits organizations, Mohawk Ambulance Service works hard to deepen our community relationships.
 We get involved and stay involved.